 Daily Forecast | The latest from First Alert WRDW/WAGT Meteorologist Anthony Carpino

 Conditions will stay cloudy and cool for Monday with highs sticking to the low 50s and even upper 40s for our northern locations.
 An upper level disturbance will move over the region Monday night into Tuesday bringing another round of rainfall to the CSRA.
-Highs will stay cool again Tuesday in the lower 50s, another 1″- 2″ of rainfall will be possible, with the highest amounts south of Augusta.
-Keep it here for updates.
+Highs will stay cool again Tuesday in the lower 50s.
+Another 1″- 2″ of rainfall will be possible with this next disturbance.
+The highest rainfall totals are expected to remain south of Augusta.
+Keep it here for the latest updates.

 Copyright 2021 WRDW/WAGT.
 All rights reserved.